 For example, if your estimated weight loss calorie target is 1200 calories per day, you’ll need to eat 480 calories of protein daily (1200 x .40).
 Since there are 4 calories in each gram of protein, that means you’ll want to aim for about 120 grams of protein per day.

 Plan your recipes so you consume the proper number of macros based on the estimates.
 Resources like Skinny Ms. Menu Planning will help you find recipes that support your weight loss.

-For exercise routines that help you burn fat, check out Skinny Ms. Beginner Workouts for Women and Skinny Ms. Fat Blasting Workouts.
+For exercise routines that help you burn fat, check out Skinny Ms. Beginner Workouts for Women.

 Subscribe to our newsletter for the latest recipes from the Skinny Ms. kitchen.